department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/text-revisions/686-punch-list-0420.md

 ### Veteran marriage section

-- [ ] All of the same list/loop revision above
+- [ ] All of the same list/loop revisions above

 ### Add child section